shapediver/MonorepoTemplate/README.md

 When you are sure that everything is working, run `npm run apply-upgrade` to persist the new versions.
 This process audits and installs the new versions and updates the `package-lock.json` files of your Lerna managed components.
 Afterwards, a new Git commit is created that includes all changed files.

+By default, this command upgrades all dependencies.
+However, this can also be reduced to individual dependencies, or, all dependencies except some specified ones.
+Run `npm run upgrade -- --help` to see a list of all available options.

 ### Global Version Pinning
 Some of our ShapeDiver applications are already quite comprehensive, consisting of multiple ShapeDiver packages.